4 common curtain mistakes you can easily avoid

 2. Too short a length

-- Floating/Hovering - about a finger width of space from the floor.
+- Floating - about a finger width of space from the floor.

 - Breaking - a very slight fold or bend just above the hem.

-- Pooling/Puddling – the fabric goes beyond pools on the floor.
+- Pooling – the fabric goes beyond pools on the floor.

 3. Not wide enough

 Curtains should completely cover the window frame and then some.
-Where the curtain extends past the wall, this area is called the stack space.
-This is very important in rooms where you want your curtains to block out light and will also protect your curtain when not in use from the harsh rays of the sun.
-Ensure your curtain pole/rod/track extends beyond the sides of the window frame so the curtains are partially covering the wall; how much to allow depends greatly on the size of the window and the amount of space available for stack but as a general guide, aim for minimum 25-30cm either side.
+This is even more important in rooms where you want your curtains to block out light.
+Ensure your curtain pole/rod/track extends beyond the sides of the window frame so the curtains are partially covering the wall; as a general guide, aim for 8-15cm either side.

 4. Lacking fullness